 AI didn’t cause this.
 Like the proverbial frog in the saucepan, we’ve been swimming in water being gradually heated for some time now.
 AI simply cranked up the gas so high and so fast that we’re finally starting to feel the water getting very noticeably hotter.

 When a technology appears that can generate passable advertising quickly and at scale, the economic logic becomes difficult to ignore.
-If advertising is framed purely as the efficient production of messages, fees will continue to fall, roles will continue to disappear and the work will continue to be treated as interchangeable.
+If advertising is framed purely as the efficient production of messages, fees will continue to fall and roles will continue to disappear.
 This is why the current moment feels so destabilising.
 It wasn’t AI that strained advertising’s revenue model, but it might well be the cinder block that breaks the camel’s back.

 A glimmer of hope: quartz didn’t wipe out mechanical watchmaking.

-Instead of trying to out-quartz quartz, the Swiss reframed mechanical watches as expressions of craft, artistry, and human ingenuity.
+Instead of trying to out-quartz quartz, the Swiss reframed mechanical watches as artful expressions of human skill.
 Watchmaking moved away from functional necessity towards being a salient cultural signal of value and values.

 And this was no Luddite response, modern tools played a vital role.
-Computer-aided design, new materials and advanced manufacturing technologies pushed the envelope of what was mechanically possible.
+An embrace of new technologies like CAD pushed the envelope of what was mechanically possible.
 The difference lay in the emphasis: technology elevating the craft, rather than replacing it.

-Today, most watches sold globally are quartz, up to 97% by some estimates.
-At the same time, the global Swiss mechanical watch industry is booming, valued at approximately $49.2 billion in 2025 (Metastat, October 2025).
+Today, up to 97% watches sold globally are quartz.
+At the same time, the Swiss mechanical watch industry is booming, valued at approximately $49.2 billion in 2025.
 Conceding the mass market freed them to focus on doing what they could do better than anyone else, better than ever before.
-This is why the story has relevance beyond watches.

 The Swiss watch industry survived by separating different kinds of value.
 Mass-produced quartz watches met functional needs quickly and cheaply.
-Mechanical watchmaking focused on craft, artistry, cultural caché and symbolic value.
+Mechanical watchmaking doubled down on the ineffable allure of human craft.
 It thrived once it started articulating this distinction clearly.

 Advertising can do the same.
-A large portion of communications exists to perform straightforward commercial tasks: promotions, tactical messages, always-on content.
-Speed and cost efficiency matter here.
-AI will become the default tool, and that is appropriate.
-This is progress.
+A large portion of communications exists to perform straightforward commercial tasks like tactical or promotional messages.
+Speed and cost efficiency matter here so AI is already becoming the default tool.
+That is appropriate, that is progress.

-Meanwhile, the kind of work that shapes culture, builds trust, and creates long-term brand equity deserves protection.
-Ideas that rely on insight, taste, and experience can’t be replicated at scale.
-They require humans, they justify a premium and they sustain employment.
-They allow agencies to price work proportionally to the value it creates rather than by the lowest common denominator.
+Meanwhile, work that creates long-term brand equity deserves investment because it’s proven to deliver growth for brands.
+It more than justifies the premium required to sustain human employment.
+Agencies just need to price this work proportionally to the value it creates rather than by the lowest common denominator.

 We know that young people yearn to connect with brands that serve a social impact role.
-And, adhering to the most fundamental law of youth, hearing older folk declaring that “purpose is dead” only hastens their embrace of responsible brands that behave in the best interest of humans, animals and the planet.
+And, adhering to the most fundamental law of youth, hearing older folk declaring that “purpose is dead” only hastens their embrace of responsible brands that behave in the best interest of animals (that includes us) and the planet.

-In a rising sea of slop, high-craft campaigns are a powerful signal of a brand’s faith in human judgment and its commitment to participating in culture and shaping it for the better.
+In a rising sea of slop, high-craft campaigns are a powerful signal of a brand’s faith in human judgment.
+They telegraph a commitment to participating in culture and shaping it for the better.
 Investing a bit of time and effort (and yes, money) in communication shows that a brand fundamentally respects its customers.
 This manifests as a confident swagger – aura farming, as the kids might say.

-For our clients, bifurcation clarifies what they are actually buying and what returns to expect from each tranche of spending.
-AI can deliver fast, functional campaigns at low cost.
+For our clients, bifurcation clarifies what they are actually buying.
+AI can deliver expedience on a budget.
 Great.
-Mind-made work builds cultural relevance, trust, and long-term growth.
+Mind-made delivers cultural relevance and long-term growth.
 Even better.
-Premium pricing reflects genuine value as campaigns freed from having to do too many different things all at once become more memorable, meaningful and effective.
+Premium pricing reflects genuine value as campaigns freed from having to do too many different things all at once become more effective.

-The Swiss watch industry learned that conceding the mass market did not mean conceding relevance.
-It did not mean extinction.
+The Swiss watch industry learned that conceding the mass market did not mean extinction.
 They took the high ground, not out of principle but because everywhere else had flooded.
-And in the end, the view from up there turned out to be really rather good.
+And the view from up there turned out to be really rather good.
 Advertising now faces the same choice.
 We can continue selling mechanical watches for quartz prices, or we can get clear on what we are truly selling: big ideas that make good money.

 Only time will tell whether this prediction ages like a pint of half-and-half or a bottle of ‘82 Latour.
 Go easy on me in five years’ time if it’s the former because I won’t have a job (not in advertising, at least).